inikishev/evolving-optimizers/README.md

 this repo implements a way to evolve a certain class of algorithms.

-initially I had the idea of evolving a linear solver for A^{1/2}x = b but I am stuck with it, however I had better luck with optimizers, now I shall install and run this on google colab and kaggle.
+initially I had the idea of evolving a solver for A^{1/2}x = b, although I am a bit stuck with it.
+But I had some luck with optimizers.

 Since I am experimenting with this still it will be updated will better readme if it works.

+Here is an example notebook where I evolved a linear system solver https://colab.research.google.com/drive/1S9hdNvGFTLwV572HfOGaQqH6OxdqDHID?usp=sharing.